Ultimate Guide to Scars from Pimples and Cystic Acne

 The expense of certain professional acne scar treatments or the cost of procedures to treat dark marks may drive some people to search for ways to improve their conditions from home.
 Others prefer natural ways to achieve similar results.

-Whereas some DIY "natural" solutions touted on social media may seem like effective ways of treating skin damage from acne, they could actually be harmful.
+Whereas some DIY "natural" solutions touted on social media may seem like effective ways of treating skin damage from acne, they could be harmful.
 For example, hydrogen peroxide may worsen acne, and sulfur could leave the skin dry.
-Whereas the best method of treating acne scarring and marks is by preventing them, the following methods could help you treat them from home on do-it-yourself basis.
+Whereas the best method of treating acne scarring and marks is by preventing them, the following methods could help you treat them from home on a do-it-yourself basis.

 Aloe Vera Aloe vera is a green plant with serrated leaves that contains a clear gel inside.
-That gel is often used to soothe burns and irritated skin, and is also used to treat acne due to the excellent antibacterial qualities that the plant naturally provides.
+That gel is often used to soothe burns and irritated skin and is also used to treat acne due to the excellent antibacterial qualities that the plant naturally provides.

 Creams Over-the-counter creams designed to lighten marks darker than a person's normal skin tone include those with a 2 percent hydroquinone solution, along with other ingredients to soothe and heal the skin, like vitamin E. The controversial hydroquinone can also be prescribed in higher concentrations by a dermatologist, who may also recommend face washes containing salicylic acid or mandelic acid to increase skin cell turnover.
 Other favorite skincare creams found at beauty retailers include those containing crystals, lactic acid, and oils that purport to help improve the skin complexion.

 Tea Tree Oil Tea tree oil is an essential oil that has long been favored for its cleansing properties.
 Used directly on pimples, the oil can help to penetrate the epidermis and clear out blockages in the sebaceous glands.
-As a preventative measure, tea tree oil can help to disinfect the pores, which could in turn lessen the level of breakouts experienced and reduce resulting scars.
+As a preventative measure, tea tree oil can help to disinfect the pores, which could lessen the level of breakouts experienced and reduce resulting scars.

 Preventative treatment is the best course of action to reduce acne scarring.
 Acne that has been drained and begun to heal with a scab should not be scratched, picked, or ripped away.
-Doing so could cause more scarring than what might have occured, and also lengthen the time it takes for the injury to heal.
+Doing so could cause more scarring than what might have occurred, and also lengthen the time it takes for the injury to heal.
 Creating additional trauma to the skin can exacerbate the already deep trauma that certain acne lesions cause.
 Other preventative treatments include: